How to join repositories in CMake¶

 result in an error.
 You can explicitly ask CMake to skip that part by adding additional parameter –

-with value ON
+UPDATE_DISCONNECTED with value ON:

 Note, that this will not skip downloading content for the first time.
 It will also not update your content if you have a healthy connection.